iLert/docs/integrations/samsara.md

 ---
 description: >-
-  With the iLert Samsara integration, you can create alerts in iLert based on Samsara events.
+  With the ilert Samsara integration, you can create alerts in ilert based on Samsara events.
 ---